-Northern Arizona University and the University of Arizona are proposing 3 to 4 percent increases in tuition for incoming Arizona resident freshman, bringing tuition and fees at the institutions to $10,358 and $11,403 respectively.
+Northern Arizona University and the University of Arizona got approval for 3 to 4 percent increases in tuition for Arizona residents, bringing tuition and fees at the institutions to $10,358 and $11,403 respectively.

-Arizona State University is taking a different approach and will charge all new and existing in-state students a one-time $320 surcharge for the 2015-2016 school year while keeping tuition flat.
+Arizona State University will charge all new and existing in-state students a one-time $320 surcharge for the 2015-2016 school year while keeping tuition flat.
 That also equates to about a 3 percent hike.
 With the fee, incoming freshmen will pay $10,477 a year.
 Graduate students and non-residents will see tuition increases.

-Tuition at state universities has more than doubled in the past 10 years, while overall state funding has fallen despite big enrollment increases.
+University tuition has more than doubled in the past decade, but overall state funding has dropped despite big enrollment increases.